RidaRidss/React-Native/README.md

                 3. Run

-                    1. first run server in VS Code terminal, press + button in VS Code terminal and run below command
+                    1. for the very first time run server in VS Code terminal, press + button in VS Code terminal and run below command

                             react-native start